vincenzo-scotti/llm_cstk/README.md

 This toolkit is thought to provide easy-to-deploy APIs integrating chatbot and (semantic) search services using LLM technologies.
 The toolkit mainly provides two APIs, one for chatting and one for searching.
-Additionally, we provide code for training *custom language models* for chatting or *custom ranking models* for searching using *domain-specific data*, which can be easily integrated into the overall pipeline.
+Additionally, we provide code for training *custom (large) language models* for chatting or *custom ranking models* for searching using *domain-specific data*, which can be easily integrated into the overall pipeline.

 ## Setup